ISISComputingGroup/ibex_developers_manual/doc/iocs/creation/Creating-IOC-wrapper-VI.md

 This is a summary of [[more general LvDCOM instructions|http://epics.isis.stfc.ac.uk/doxygen/lvDCOM]].

 1. Open the VI in lab view.
-1. Export strings from the labview panel (In different version of labview this is different)
+1. Export strings from the LabVIEW panel (In different version of LabVIEW this is different)
      1. 2010:  Go to Tools menu, Advanced, Export Strings... and uncheck the wizard option for "block diagram strings" and save the export results to a text file e.g. controls.txt (Note: you may need write access to the VI itself to do this, so might have to make a local copy of the VI first)
      1. 2014:
          1. Menu -> Tools -> Advanced -> Export Strings...